MatthewBlow/ecommerce-app/README.md

 ### Frontend Setup

-Make sure you are in the main `ecommerce-app` directory
+Make sure you are in the terminal that your are in the main `ecommerce-app` directory

 type `cd frontend` to access frontend folder